bsc-s2/lua-acid/doc/acid/strutil.md

 **arguments**:

 -   `str`:
-    is the string to split.
+    is the string to be split.

 -   `pattern`:
-    is separator in lua string pattern or a plain text string.
-    Depends on the third argument.
+    is a separator in lua string pattern or a plain text string, depending on the third argument.

 -   `opts`:
-    is options to control behavior of split.
+    is an option to control the behavior of this function.

     The value of `opts` could be: